How Medical Device Reps Find the Right Decision Makers

 What data do medical device sales teams need beyond the NPI database?

-Device sales teams need ownership and affiliation data (independent vs. system-owned), facility classification and size indicators, GPO membership, installed equipment base, multiple named contacts with roles and direct contact information, and buying cycle timing.
+Device sales teams need ownership and affiliation data (independent vs. System-owned), facility classification and size indicators, GPO membership, installed equipment base, multiple named contacts with roles and direct contact information, and buying cycle timing.
 The NPI database provides none of these fields.

 Sources and References